apache/phoenix-site/site/source/src/site/markdown/secondary_indexing.md

 |-t,--time              |Timestamp in millis at which to run the scrutiny.
 This is important so that incoming writes don't throw off the scrutiny.
 Defaults to current time minus 60 seconds             |
 |-b,--batch-size                 |Number of rows to compare at a time    |

+## Index Upgrade Tool

+IndexUpgradeTool accepts following parameters

+1. --operation / -o : *upgrade* or *rollback*
+2. --tables / -tb : *[table1,table2,table3]*
+3. --file / -f : csv file with above format
+4. --dry-run / -d : if passed this will just output steps that will be executed; like a dry run
+5. --help / -h : Help on how to use the tool
+6. --logfile / -lf : file location to dump the logs.
+7. --index-sync-rebuild / -sr: Whether or not synchronously rebuild the indexes; default rebuild asynchronous

+${HBASE_HOME}/bin/hbase org.apache.phoenix.mapreduce.index.IndexUpgradeTool -o [upgrade/rollback] -tb [table_name]
+ -lf [/tmp/index-upgrade-tool.log]

+Depending on whether index is mutable, it will remove *Indexer* coprocessor from a data table and load new coprocessor *IndexRegionObserver*.
+For both immutable and mutable, it will load *GlobalIndexChecker* coprocessor on Index table.
+During this process, data table and index table are *disabled-loaded/unloaded with coproc-enabled* within short time span.
+At the end, it does an asynchronous index rebuilds.
+Index reads are not blocked while index-rebuild is still ongoing, however, they may be a bit slower for rows written prior to upgrade.

+IndexUpgradeTool doesn't make any distinction between view-index and table-index.
+When a table is passed, it will perform the upgrade-operation on all the 'children' indexes of the given table.

 ### Limitations
 * If rows are actively being updated or deleted while the scrutiny is running, the tool may give you false positives for inconsistencies ([PHOENIX-4277](https://issues.apache.org/jira/browse/PHOENIX-4277)).
 * Snapshot reads are not supported by the scrutiny tool ([PHOENIX-4270](https://issues.apache.org/jira/browse/PHOENIX-4270)).